-If you intend to travel outdoors, you should be prepared to deal with all sorts of weather.
-This might mean the rainiest days to the driest, and from the hottest daytime hours to the coldest nights.
+If you’re planning to travel outdoors, be prepared to deal with all sorts of weather.
+This might mean extremely rainy days or extremely dry days, and from the hottest daytime hours to the coldest nights.

-The human body has a normal core temperature between 98.6 and 99.9 degrees Fahrenheit (F).
-In order to maintain this temperature without the aid of any warming or cooling device, the external environment must be at about 82 F. Clothes aren’t just a social convention — they’re necessary warming tools.
-We can usually add on more layers in colder months, and use fans or air conditioners in warmer months in order to maintain that healthy core temperature.
+The human body has a normal core temperature between 97˚F and 99˚F, but on average, a normal body temperature is 98.6˚F (37˚C).
+To maintain this temperature without the help of warming or cooling devices, the surrounding environment needs to be at about 82˚F (28˚C).
+Clothes aren’t just for looks — they’re necessary to keep warm.
+You can usually bundle up in more layers during colder months, and you can use fans or air conditioners in warmer months to maintain a healthy core temperature.

-However, in some cases, you may find yourself in an environment with temperature extremes.
-It’s essential to know what health concerns you may face, and how to avoid any temperature-related problems.
+In some cases, you may find yourself in an environment with extreme temperatures.
+It’s crucial to know what health concerns you may face as well as how to avoid any temperature-related health problems.

-High environmental temperatures can be dangerous to the human body.
-In the range of 90 to 105 F, heat cramps and exhaustion may occur.
-Between 105 and 130 F, heat exhaustion is almost certain, and activities should be significantly limited.
-An environmental temperature over 130 degrees F is likely to lead to heatstroke.
+High environmental temperatures can be dangerous to your body.
+In the range of 90˚ and 105˚F (32˚ and 40˚C), you can experience heat cramps and exhaustion.
+Between 105˚ and 130˚F (40˚ and 54˚C), heat exhaustion is more likely.
+You should limit your activities at this range.
+An environmental temperature over 130˚F (54˚C) often leads to heatstroke.

 - heat exhaustion